c0depr1sm/MaslowFirmwareLAB/README.md

 Hopefully, when the optical measurement work will yield accurate error measurements, we'll have a parametric model ready for tune up.

-For any questions abut the generic Malsow cnc, reach for the main maslow cnc github :-) c0depr1sm
+For any questions about the generic Malsow cnc, reach for the main maslow cnc github :-) c0depr1sm